 Is Domestic Violence a Felony in Arizona?

-Because the term domestic violence covers a variety of violent offenses, a domestic violence charge can be a felony or a misdemeanor, depending on the severity of the underlying offenses.
 Many domestic violence-related crimes in Arizona can be considered a Class 1 Misdemeanor, the most serious category of misdemeanors.
-Offenses such as disorderly conduct or criminal damage, for example, may likely be charged as a misdemeanor.
+Offenses such as disorderly conduct or criminal damage, for example, may be charged as a misdemeanor.

-On the other hand, a person can be charged with a felony in more serious cases involving the use of a deadly weapon or severe injuries to the victim.
-A domestic violence offense can also turn into a felony if the well-being of a child or unborn child is threatened, a crime referred to as DCAC or Dangerous Crimes Against Children.
-A felony charge, as one may expect, is significantly more serious and often results in harsher penalties.
+On the other hand, a person can be charged with a felony in more serious cases involving the use of a deadly weapon, or severe injuries to the victim.
+A domestic violence offense can also turn into a felony if the well-being of a child or unborn child is threatened.

 Can the Police Make an Arrest Even if the Victim Doesn’t Want to Press Charges?